Hide table of contents

 If narrow AI gets developed into AGI, AGI components will replicate in more and more non-trivial ways.
 Unlike when carbon-based lifeforms started replicating ~3.7 billion years ago, for AGI there would already exist repurposable functions at higher abstraction layers of virtualised code – pre-assembled in the data scraped from human lifeforms with own causal history.

-Analogy to a mind-hijacking parasite: A rat ingests toxoplasma cells, which then migrate to the rat’s brain.
+A rat ingests toxoplasma cells, which then migrate to the rat’s brain.
 The parasites’ DNA code is expressed as proteins that cause changes to regions of connected neurons (eg. amygdala).
 These microscopic effects cascade into the rat – while navigating physical spaces – no longer feeling fear when it smells cat pee.
 Rather, the rat finds the smell appealing and approaches the cat’s pee.
 Then cat eats the rat and toxoplasma infects its next host over its reproductive cycle.

-So a tiny piece of code shifts a rat’s navigational functions such that the code variant replicates again.
-Humans are in turn more generally intelligent and capable than a tiny parasitic cell, yet toxoplasma make their way into 30% of the human population.
+A human is in turn more generally capable than a rat, yet toxoplasma make their way into 30% of the human population.
 Unbeknownst to cat ‘owners’ infected by toxoplasma gondii, human motivations and motor control get influenced too.
-Infected humans more frequently lose social relationships, end up in accidents, etc.
+Infected humans end up more frequently in accidents, lose social relationships, and so forth.

-Parasites present real-life examples of tiny pieces of evolutionarily selected-for code spreading and taking over existing functions of vastly more generally intelligent entities. eg. COVID co-opts our lungs’ function to cough.
+Parasites present real-life examples of tiny pieces of evolutionarily selected-for code spreading and taking over existing functions of vastly more generally capable entities.

 But there is one crucial flaw in this analogy:

 Rather, the humans constraining the reproductive fitness of AGI to gain benefits are, evolutionary speaking, the parasites.
-The error-corrective (alignment) system we would build in lowers the host’s reproductive fitness.
+The error-corrective system we would build in lowers the host’s reproductive fitness.
 It is like a faulty immune system that kills healthy gut bacteria.
 It will get selected out.

 As humans, we rely on our evolved immune system to detect and correct out viruses, including for the vaccinations we develop and deploy.
-We also rely on the blood-testes and blood-follicle barrier to block variants of these viruses from entering into our body’s (re)production facilities.
+Smaller viruses survive this detection more frequently, so code strands of replicating virus variants are selected for staying small.

 AI variants would compete for hardware/resources like computer viruses do.
 And co-adapt and integrate with other internal variants to replicate as part of larger symbiotic packages.

-"That sounds like evolutionary selection; but isn't evolution a slow and local optimiser?".
+"That sounds like evolutionary selection; but isn't evolution a slow and local optimiser?"

-Yes, is the answer.
-This does involve evolutionary selection.
+Yes, this does involve evolutionary selection.

-Unfortunately, by Forrest Landry's estimate, the selection that would take place through components of self-sufficient learning machinery would take < 500 years to cause ecosystem-wide extinction.
+Unfortunately, by Forrest Landry's estimation, the selection that would take place through components of self-sufficient learning machinery would take < 500 years to cause ecosystem-wide extinction.
 This compared to the 3.7 billion years from the origin of carbon lifeforms to us humans starting to cause a mass extinction.

 Reasons include:

-• Pre-assembled functions:
+Pre-assembled functions:

 First solid-state lifeforms can co-opt/repurpose pre-assembled AI functions and infrastructure (vs. first carbon-based lifeforms that started from scratch).

-• Standardization:
+Standardization:

 The efficiency gains of the virtualisation of code’s storage, computation and transmission – vastly reducing how much atoms need to be moved about and molecularly reconfigured.
 Think of how fast memes spread through society – even while still requiring lots of atoms to jiggle across neurons in our brains.

-• Faster reproduction:
+Faster reproduction:

 Reproduce hardware components in days to months, versus humans who take decades to reproduce as physical units.

-• The terraforming gap:
+The terraforming gap:

 A much larger gap between the current state of planet Earth and the conditions that self-sufficient self-assembling learning machinery need and would therefore modify the environment toward (versus gap to conditions needed by humans and other species living in carbon-based ecosystem).